-Students and faculty can evaluate the equipment and materials available to them at LBS and make suggestions for changes or additions.
+Students and faculty can evaluate the equipment and materials available to them at LBS via surveys and/or direct conversations where they can make suggestions for changes or additions.
 This information is evaluated at the RAPT workshop in June, where the faculty can make recommendations for action.
 The CFO completes a Facilities Checklist each year to ensure that facilities are maintained.